-The site must be maintained by the applicant for five years following the signing of the MOU.
-Upon the 5th anniversary of the MOU, the maintenance of the site must be handed back to Council.
-The Handover Checklist can be found at Appendix 6.
-This checklist must be completed and submitted to Council within 20 working days of the anniversary date of the MOU.
+The site must be maintained by the applicant for a minimum three years following the signing of the MOU.
+Following the end date of the MOU, the maintenance of the site may be handed back to Council.
+Council will conduct a final site check with the applicant on site.
+Discussions will include the success and learnings of the project.